While it was once my dream to live at Disney World full time, these goals have sadly been dashed by the fact that I don’t have a zillion dollars.

 What to Do in Hollywood Studios

-Hollywood Studios, of course, has the fantastic Galaxy’s Edge with the amazing Rise of the Resistance Ride, as well as Smuggler’s Run which lets you ride on the Millenium Falcon.
+Hollywood Studios, of course, has the fantastic Galaxy’s Edge with the amazing Rise of the Resistance Ride, as well as Smuggler’s Run which lets you ride on the Millennium Falcon.

 Personal favorites of mine include Toy Story Land, the Indiana Jones show, Tower of Terror and Disney’s Playhouse Junior Live for the little ones.

-You’re going to want to prioritize your first Fastpass as being something from Toy Story Land, whether that’s Toy Story Mania, Slinky Dog Dash or Swirling Alien Saucers as these are going to have the longest wait times.
+You’re going to want to prioritize your first Genie+ entrance as being something from Toy Story Land, whether that’s Toy Story Mania, Slinky Dog Dash or Swirling Alien Saucers as these are going to have the longest wait times.

 After that, choose Tower of Terror or Rock N’ Rollercoaster if either of those are up your alley.